Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

 \end{itemize}

+\subparagraph{Asymptotic rewriting: QARS\@.} To better understand the \emph{asymptotic} behaviour of computation, in Section~\ref{sec:QARS} we introduce the setting of \emph{Quantitative Abstract Rewrite System} (QARS).
+While motivated from the analysis of probabilistic rewriting, QARSs abstract from the probabilistic structure.
+This allows us to capture the essence of the arguments, and to separate the properties which really depend on probability (and its specific properties) from those which are only concerned with the fact that results are limits.

+QARS are a natural refinement of the notion of Abstract Rewrite Systems with Information content (ARSI), introduced by Ariola and Blom~\cite{AriolaBlom02}.
+There, to the ARS is associated a partial order that expresses the \emph{information content} of the elements.
+We adopt the same view.
+ARSI however have a notion of limit which is tailored to infinite normal forms in the sense of B{\"o}hm trees~\cite{Barendregt} and Levy-Longo trees~\cite{LevyPhD}.
+With QARS, we simply move from partial orders (and a specific definition of limit), to \emph{$\omega$-complete partial orders}---this is enough to capture also probabilistic computation.

-We then provide a set of proof techniques to support the analysis of PARS\emph{ reduction strategies}.
-To do so, we extend to the probabilistic setting a method which was introduced for ARS by Van Oostrom \cite{Oostrom07}, which is based on Newman's property of Random Descent \cite{Newman,Oostrom07,OostromT16} (see Sec.~\ref{background}).
-The Random Descent method turns out to be well-suited to PARS, providing a useful \emph{family of tools}.
-In analogy to their counterpart in \cite{Oostrom07}, we generalize in a quantitative way the notions of Random Descent (which becomes \EB) and of being \emph{better} (which become $ \B $); both properties are here parametric with respect to a chosen event of interest.
+First, we study the properties of limits.
+Then, we provide \emph{a set of proof techniques} to support the \emph{asymptotic} analysis of \emph{reduction strategies}.
+To do so, we extend to our setting a method which was introduced for ARSs by Van Oostrom~\cite{Oostrom07}, and which is based on Newman's property of Random Descent (RD)~\cite{Newman,Oostrom07,OostromT16} (see Section~\ref{background}).
+The Random Descent method turns out to be well-suited to asymptotic and probabilistic rewriting, providing a useful \emph{family of tools}.
+In analogy to their counterpart in~\cite{Oostrom07}, we generalize in a quantitative way the notions of Random Descent (which becomes \EB) and of being \emph{better} (which become $ \B $); both properties are here parametric with respect to the information content which we wish to observe.

+A significant technical feature (inherited from~\cite{Oostrom07}) is that both notions of \EB\ and $\B$ come with a characterization via a {\emph{local condition}}, in the sense that only single steps from an object---rather than all possible sequences of steps---need to be examined.